openstack/contributor-guide/doc/source/code-and-documentation/sandbox-house-rules.rst

 project in the tool that provides all the functionalities to you as any of the other active projects.

-SandBox Project on Launchpad
+Sandbox Project on Launchpad
 ============================

 :ref:`launchpad` is one of the task tracking tools that the community is using.

-.. note:: Launchpad is deprecated and will be superseeded by StoryBoard.
+.. note:: Launchpad is deprecated and will be superceded by StoryBoard.

 There is a `Sandbox project <https://launchpad.net/openstack-dev-sandbox>`_ available there which is created to track bugs and issues related to the